aharonium/opensiddur.org/posts/HTML/prayers/secular-calendar/state-of-israel/yom-haatsmaut/the-peoples-blessing-by-hayyim-nahman-bialik-1894.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-Scorn not small deeds, but, scoffers despising,
+Scorn not small deeds, but, scoffers despising
-Rescue your people with hoe and with plough,
+Rescue your people with hoe and with plough
-Till God’s voice from the hills gives the signal for rising:
-The time for redemption has come; it is now.
+Till we hear from the head of the mountains the signal for rising The time for redemption has come; it is now.
 </div></td></tr>
 </tbody></table>

 <hr />

-Ḥayyim Naḥman Bialik's "People's Blessing" (<a href="http://benyehuda.org/bialik/bia010.html">בִּרְכַּת עָם</a>, also known by its incipit תֶחֱזַֽקְנָה Teḥezaqnah), with its first, fourth, and final stanzas translated by Eugene Kohn and titled "Redemption through Labor."
-The translation can be found in <em><a href="https://opensiddur.org/compilations/siddurim/sabbath-prayer-book-by-mordecai-kaplan-1945/">The Sabbath Prayer Book</a></em> (Jewish Reconstructionist Foundation 1945) on pages 484-485.
-It appears in the section, "The Restoration of Zion" containing Zionist themed prayers.
-Before HaTikvah was chosen, Teḥezaqnah was once considered for the State of Israel's national anthem.
+Before HaTikvah was chosen, Ḥayyim Naḥman Bialik's "People's Blessing" (<a href="http://benyehuda.org/bialik/bia010.html">בִּרְכַּת עָם</a>, also known by its incipit תֶחֱזַֽקְנָה Teḥezaqnah) was once considered for the State of Israel's national anthem.
 Bialik was 21 years old when he composed the work in 1894.
 It later was chosen as the anthem of the Labor Zionist movement.

+The complete text of the poem provided above was transcribed by the <a href="http://benyehuda.org/bialik/bia010.html">Ben-Yehuda Project</a>.
+As far as we can tell, this is the first ever complete translation of Bialik's poem.
+The translation was made by Aharon Varady and anonymous contributors to the Open Siddur Project (thank you all!) with Eugene Kohn's partial translation serving as a base.
+Kohn's translation can be found in <em><a href="https://opensiddur.org/compilations/siddurim/sabbath-prayer-book-by-mordecai-kaplan-1945/">The Sabbath Prayer Book</a></em> (Jewish Reconstructionist Foundation 1945) on pages 484-485, with its first, fourth, and final stanzas translated by Kohn and titled "Redemption through Labor."
+It appears in the section, "The Restoration of Zion" containing Zionist themed prayers.

+<blockquote>Strong be your hands, O our brethren, who cherish
+The soil of our homeland, wherever you be;
+Never be downcast, but, lest your folk perish,
+Toil on exultant your people to free.

+If to build to the roof a lifetime suffice not,
+And you lay but the base of your national home,
+Enough have you wrought; your achievement despise not They that come after will yet rear the dome.

+Scorn not small deeds, but, scoffers despising,
+Rescue your people with hoe and with plough,
+Till God’s voice from the hills gives the signal for rising:
+The time for redemption has come; it is now.</blockquote>

 <h3>Source(s)</h3>